St. Patrick's Day

 People who have a direct interest include members of the deceased person's immediate family, grandparents, siblings, aunts, uncles, adult nieces, adult nephews, funeral directors, and genealogical researchers (if the record is over 75 years old).

-For more information, see Requirements for Birth & Death Certificates, available from the Indiana DOH website, and read Indiana Code § 16-37-1-10.
+For more information, see Requirements for Birth & Death Certificates (from the Indiana DOH) and Indiana Code § 16-37-1-10.

 In Indiana, who completes the death certificate?

-The attending physician who provided treatment to the patient for the last illness or condition completes the death certificate.
+The "person in charge of interment"—usually the director of a funeral home, mortuary, or crematory—or the physician, physician assistant, or advanced practice registered nurse who last attended the deceased completes the death certificate.
 (Indiana Code § 16-37-3-3.)
-If a death occurred without medical attendance or the attending physician can't physically or mentally sign the certificate of death, the local health officer inquires into the cause of death from anyone having knowledge of the cause of death.
+If a death occurred without medical attendance or the attending physician is physically or mentally unable to sign the certificate of death, the local health officer inquires into the cause of death from anyone having knowledge of the cause of death.
 The local health officer can have a qualified pathologist perform an autopsy when this is necessary to complete the inquiry.
 The local health officer then certifies the cause of death based on the autopsy findings.
 (Indiana Code § 16-37-3-6.)

 If the circumstances suggest the death wasn't caused by natural causes or the emergency room physician last in attendance can't determine the cause of death, the case is referred to the coroner for investigation.
 The coroner reports the death to the local health officer within three days of holding an inquest.
 (Indiana Code § 16-37-3-7.)